oracle-livelabs/database/23cfree/create-views/create-views.md

 ## Task 1: Create the duality views

-1. We create Duality views by defining the documents structure and describing where the data comes from.
-The following Duality View we will create will list the generes table information.
-We can also define each operation thats possible against the underlying table.
+1. We create Duality Views by defining the documents structure and describing where the data comes from.
+The following Duality View we  create will list the `genres` table information.
+We can also define each operation against the underlying table.
 Here we are setting `WITH INSERT UPDATE DELETE`.

     Create the `genres_dv` duality view.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
 Copy the sql below and click **Run Script**

     ```
     <copy>
-    CREATE OR REPLACE JSON RELATIONAL DUALITY VIEW genres_dv2 AS
+    CREATE OR REPLACE JSON DUALITY VIEW genres_dv AS
     SELECT JSON {'genre_id' : g.GENERE_ID,
             'genre_name' : g.GENERE_NAME,
             'genre_description' : g.GENERE_DESCRIPTION}